sunkumx/Combined_Cycle_Power_Plant_ML_Reg_Energy_Engg/README.md

 - Net hourly electrical energy output (EP) 420.26-495.76 MW The averages are taken from various sensors located around the plant that record the ambient variables every second.
 The variables are given without normalization.

+## Overview

+This repository contains the code and documentation for a Machine Learning project focused on optimizing the efficiency of a Combined Cycle Power Plant.
+The project utilizes predictive modeling and data analytics to enhance operational performance, reduce energy consumption, and implement a comprehensive monitoring and predictive maintenance system.

+## Project Highlights

+1. **Energy Efficiency Optimization:**
+   - Implemented machine learning models to optimize the energy efficiency of a Combined Cycle Power Plant.
+   - Leveraged predictive modeling techniques to enhance operational performance and reduce energy consumption.

+2. **Predictive Maintenance System:**
+   - Developed a comprehensive monitoring and predictive maintenance system for the power plant.
+   - Utilized machine learning algorithms to predict equipment failures, minimize downtime, and improve overall reliability.

+## Key Skills Applied

+- Machine Learning
+- Predictive Modeling
+- Data Analytics
+- Energy Efficiency
+- Power Plant Operations
+- Predictive Maintenance
+- Reliability Improvement
+- Data-driven Decision Making

 # Outcome